 sudo apt upgrade

 The next course of action involves incorporating the Personal Package Archive (PPA) for Grub Customizer into your Ubuntu system.
 The PPA, managed by Daniel Richter, is a repository that contains the Grub Customizer package.
-This repository enables Ubuntu to know where to fetch Grub Customizer during the installation process.
+This repository enables Ubuntu to know where to fetch Grub Customizer during installation.

 sudo add-apt-repository ppa:danielrichter2007/grub-customizer -y

-Now that we’ve added the Grub Customizer PPA, it’s vital to update the APT package cache.
-The APT package cache is a database that holds references to installable software on the system.
+Since we’ve added the Grub Customizer PPA, updating the APT package cache is vital.
+The APT package cache is a database that references installable software.
 An update to the cache ensures that APT is aware of the new packages that have been added, along with their repositories.
 It allows the system to fetch the latest version of Grub Customizer during installation:

 sudo apt update